trejimmy5562/webmap_project/README.md

     * Attractions
     * Address/Coordinates
 ### ROUTE TRACKER
-    We plan to add a route function that calculates a route to go to as many bars as possible in as short of a time as possible.
+    Plan to add a responsive route function that calculates a route to go to as many bars as possible in as short of a time as possible, or with variable input parameters.
         * Route for 18-20 year olds
         * Route for 21 year olds
-    Similar to google maps routing but fixed route for best NG bar hopping route.
+    Similar to google maps routing but fixed(?) route for best NG bar hopping route.

 ### BASE MAP